 Dog-Path Garden in Autumn

-Rusty the dog Likes to come with me when I'm photographing the garden.
-In autumn that means a lot of trips around the Dog-Path Garden, where the autumn trees and shrubs are changing colour almost daily.
-It's a beautiful season!
+My first Border Collie dog Rusty loved to come with me when I was photographing the garden.
+Each autumn we'd take lots of trips around the Dog-Path Garden, where the autumn trees and shrubs were changing colour almost daily.
+What a beautiful season!

 The Dog-Path Garden in Autumn